 Over time, this process can become engrained and automatic.
 Long-term OCD sufferers are often aware of the compulsive element without being consciously aware of the intrusive thought or obsession.
 The compulsion gradually becomes a reflexive process for controlling or avoiding anxiety.
 The way to uncover the originating intrusive thoughts and obsessions behind the compulsive behaviour, is to explore the implications of not performing the behaviour or ritual.
 This can have important implications for the application of ERP, outlined later in this article.

-The Role of Operant Learning and Conditioned Responses
+The Role of Operant Learning, Inhibitory Learning and Conditioned Responses

 There are two important psychological processes at play between the obsessions and compulsions in the maintenance of OCD and this has important implications for effective treatment.